mwnaumann/sphinx-traceability-extension/README.rst

 Documentation items matching their ID to the given *source* regular expression end up as columns of the generated table.
 Documentation items matching their ID to the given *target* regular expression end up as rows of the generated table.
-Where source and target items have a matching relationship (see *type* argument) an 'x' will be placed in the cell at co-ordinates of source/target.
+Where source and target items have a matching relationship (see *type* argument) an 'x' (see *hit* argument in above example) will be placed in the cell at co-ordinates of source/target.
+Where source and target items don't have a matching relationship, a '' (see *miss* argument in above example) will be place in the cell.
+The hit and miss arguments can also be attribute keys (`as configured <traceability_default_config>`_).
+In this case the 'x' and '' will be replaced by the attribute value of the target documentation item.

 Captions for items in the 2D table are never shown, as it would give a too heavy loaded table.